Daniel Deronda: Plot

 Daniel meets his mother and learns that she was a famous Jewish opera singer with whom Sir Hugo was once in love.
-She tells him that her father, a physician and strict Jew, forced her to marry her cousin whom she did not love.
+She tells him that her father, a physician and strict Jew, had forced her to marry her cousin, whom she did not love.
 She resented the rigid piety of her childhood.
 Daniel was the only child of that union, and on her husband's death, she asked Sir Hugo to raise her son as an English gentleman, never to know that he was Jewish.
 Upon learning of his true origins, Daniel finally feels comfortable with his love for Mirah, and on his return to England in October 1866, he tells Mirah this and commits himself to be Ezra/Mordecai's disciple.
 Before Daniel marries Mirah, he goes to Gwendolen to tell her about his origins, his decision to go to "the East" (per Ezra/Mordecai's wish), and his betrothal to Mirah.
 Gwendolen is devastated, but it becomes a turning point in her life, inspiring her to finally say, "I shall live."
-She sends him a letter on his wedding day, telling him not to think of her with sadness but to know that she will be a better person for having known him.
+She is aware of the "terrible moment" when "the great movements of the world, the larger destinies of mankind… enter like an earthquake into their own lives".
+According to A. Sanders: "Gwendolen's is a crisis resultant from 'feeling the pressure of a vast mysterious movement' whose mystery remains unsolved, perhaps unsolvable".
+She sends Daniel a letter on his wedding day, telling him not to think of her with sadness but to know that she will be a better person for having known him.
 The newlyweds are all prepared to set off for "the East" with Mordecai, when Mordecai dies in their arms, and the novel ends.